0xNoo3/Opcodes_Emul/Readme.md

 ### Notes:
-- This is a basic template for a CHIP-8 emulator.
+- This is a basic template.
 You can expand the **README** based on the specific features and functionality of your emulator.